marcoy/marcoy.github.io/_drafts/merkle-tree.md

                  (assoc :left left-tree)
                  (assoc :right right-tree))]
        ;; update hashval of current node
+       ;; if it is a leaf node, take a hash from hash list.
+Otherwise, ;; hash the concatenation of its children's hashes.
        (if (> height 0)
          [(assoc n :hashval (hashfn (str (:hashval left-tree) (:hashval right-tree))))